 - Westrain: SWMPC will chair and participate in the Westrain Collaborative, which seeks to preserve, promote, and improve passenger rail service in West Michigan. - Michigan Transportation Planning Association (MTPA): An association of public organizations and agencies, which are responsible for transportation planning activities throughout Michigan.
 Staff also work with a subgroup of the MTPA comprised of smaller MPOs to address the unique challenges faced in areas with smaller population and limited resources. - Michigan Public Transit Association (MPTA): Provides leadership, resources, support, and technical assistance to advocate and strengthen public transportation in Michigan.
 Staff attends the Legislative Conference and the MPTA annual conference to; develop and maintain communication with federal, State and local governments and exchange information and ideas to improve public transit. - Regional Prosperity Initiative (RPI): The RPI is collaboration between different sectors of government within the seven counties comprising the southwest RPI region (Region 8). - Be Healthy Berrien: A partnership of organizations interested in improving health in Berrien County.
-Staff provides insight into how transportation can be used as a tool for promoting active lifestyles. - Michigan's Great Southwest Strategic Leadership Council: A council made up of business, non-profit, and community leaders who work on improving quality of life in Berrien County. - University Center for Regional Economic Innovation (REI) Consultative Panel: SWMPC serve on the counsel that advises the REI University Center faculty and staff on the overall project objectives and scope of work.
-The REI is a program of Michigan State University that works to improve the economy in Michigan's most vulnerable communities. - The Quad State Directors: Meetings of the directors of Northwest Indiana Regional Planning Commission, Chicago Metropolitan Agency for Planning, and Southeast Wisconsin Regional Planning Commission, and SWMPC.
+Staff provides insight into how transportation can be used as a tool for promoting active lifestyles. - The Twin Cities Harbor Conservancy: With the elimination of the St. Joseph River Harbor Authority, a group of stakeholders has been meeting regularly to discuss the future of the harbor including governance and potential developments. - Michigan's Great Southwest Strategic Leadership Council: A council made up of business, non-profit, and community leaders who work on improving quality of life in Berrien County. - University Center for Regional Economic Innovation (REI) Consultative Panel: SWMPC serve on the counsel that advises the REI University Center faculty and staff on the overall project objectives and scope of work.
+The REI is a program of Michigan State University that works to improve the economy in Michigan's most vulnerable communities. - The Quad State Directors: Meetings of the directors of Northwestern Indiana Regional Planning Commission, Chicago Metropolitan Agency for Planning, and Southeast Wisconsin Regional Planning Commission, and SWMPC

-Outcome Timeline

-Attend meetings with the following:

-Michigan Association of Regions Bi-Monthly

-Michigan Transportation Planning Association, Michigan

-Public Transportation Association, Michigan's Great

-Southwest Strategic Leadership Council, Be Healthy Berrien, Monthly

-RPI, and the University Center for Regional Economic

-Innovation Consultative Panel

-Quad State Directors, Westrain Quarterly

-Attend conferences of MTPA and MPTA Annually

-Provide additional support to the above organizations As Needed
+Outcome Timeline Attend meetings with the following: Michigan Association of Regions Bi-Monthly Michigan Transportation Planning Association, Michigan Public Transportation Association, Michigan's Great Southwest Strategic Leadership Council, Be Healthy Berrien, Monthly RPI, The Twin Cities Harbor Conservancy, and the University Center for Regional Economic Innovation Consultative Panel Quad State Directors, Westrain Quarterly Attend conferences of MTPA and MPTA Annually Provide additional support to the above organizations As Needed